Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 In all, you’ll visit 12 countries.
 And no matter how remote your shores, you’ll begin and end each spectacular day amid the elegant comforts of your expedition ship.
 Treat yourself to the onboard spa, lounge around the infinity pool, get a workout at the gym.
 When you want to explore on your own, our onboard Concierge can point you in the right direction, whether on one of the ship’s complimentary bicycles or in a private car he or she has arranged at your request.
 There’s no more luxurious way to lose yourself in the pleasures of northern Europe.

 From its start around 1000 AD as a Viking trading hub and its heyday as a Northern Renaissance maritime power, to its current position as Sweden’s cultural and political capital, beautiful Stockholm is the place to go for anyone wishing to understand Scandinavia.
 It’s also a clean, safe, modern and delightful haven that is easy to explore, thanks to its design-forward infrastructure, cosmopolitan cuisine, and friendly people.
 Your centrally located hotel is the perfect base from which to explore this beautiful capital built on 14 small islands filled with parks, medieval squares, picturesque footbridges, and more.
 An included Swedish cultural tour and a food tour give you a jump-start on getting oriented to the Nordic world.
-Then, you’ll have ample time to explore on your own or on some intriguing optional tours.
+Then, you’ll have ample time to explore on your own.
 This is the perfect way to enhance your ocean cruise experience, and a tremendous value in a region known to be costly to visit.

 Board an overnight flight to Stockholm